Bringing the local community together to help look after nature in the Manifold Valley.

 If you'd like to get in touch, to find out more, contact us.

-Why we set up the Community Action for Nature in the Manifold Valley
+Why we set up Manifold Community Action for Nature (ManifoldCAN)

 The Manifold Valley is a beautiful area in the Peak District, within which the Manifold River meanders, from its source in the moorlands near the village of Flash, down through meadows and limestone outcrops, until it flows into the Dove River at Ilam.